 What's the deal with the Moto G Stylus?

 I mentioned it at the top of this review, but I wanted to take a second to talk about the Moto G Stylus and how it fits in with the Moto G Power.

 The G Stylus and G Power share much of the same DNA, including the display, processor, RAM, software, and connectivity.
-You get bumped up to 128GB of internal storage with the Stylus, a 48MP primary camera, 16MP Action Camera that allows you to record horizontal video while holding the phone vertically, and a smaller 4,000 mAh battery — all for $300.
+You get bumped up to 128GB of internal storage with the Stylus, a 48MP primary camera, 16MP Action Camera that allows you to record horizontal video while holding the phone vertically, and a smaller 4,000 mAh battery — all for about $30 more.
 Oh, and there's the free stylus that comes with the phone.

 For a closer look at the Moto G Stylus, be sure to check out Daniel's review.